LPL Financial Bars Its Dual-Registered Advisors From Recommending 401(k) Rollovers in Brokerage Capacity

 FINRA is the Financial Industry Regulatory Authority, a self-regulatory organization that is responsible for licensing, regulation, and enforcement of rules governing the activities of 3,800 broker-dealers with 633,300 brokers.
 FINRA also operates the largest dispute resolution forum for customer disputes with their brokers and brokerage firms.
 Customers can file a claim in FINRA arbitration to initiate proceedings for improper conduct like unsuitable investment recommendations, selling fraudulent investment products, excessive transactions and commissions (“churning”) in an account, and other claims to recover investment losses caused by such improper conduct.

 If you are concerned about the investments or conduct of your financial adviser, contact the Investor Defenders for a free, confidential initial consultation with an experienced securities litigation attorney.
-We represent clients nationwide since 1985.

 For more information about different types of securities claims, the FINRA arbitration process, current investigations, sample cases and results, and about our attorneys, please call us: 800-647-8130.